davidolivefarga/advent-of-code-2022/day8/README.md

 The idea is to loop over all rows and columns from both possible directions (left/right for a row, up/down for a column) and keep track of the highest tree we found so far.
 If the next tree is blocked (equal or smaller size) we stop looping; else, if the next tree is not blocked, we add it to the count it.

-To avoid counting the same tree multiple times, we're identifying each tree with a unique string generated from its coordinates and registering it in a set.
+To avoid counting the same tree multiple times, we're identifying each tree with a unique string generated from its row/column and registering it in a set.

 ```js
 const input = require("./input");